An introduction to $p$-adic $L$-functions: The -adic family of Eisenstein series

 \section{The $p$-adic family of Eisenstein series}

-We now take a brief detour to illustrate another example of $p$-adic variation in number theory, namely the $p$-adic variation of modular forms.
+We finally take a brief detour to illustrate another example of $p$-adic variation in number theory, namely the $p$-adic variation of modular forms.
 In constructing the Kubota--Leopoldt $p$-adic $L$-function, we have seen many of the key ideas that go into the simplest example of this, namely the $p$-adic family of Eisenstein series, which we will illustrate below.
-For simplicity, in this section we'll take $p$ an odd prime.\\

 Let $k\geq 4$ be an even integer.
 The \emph{Eisenstein series of level $k$}, defined as

 can be viewed as a two-dimensional analogue of the zeta value $\zeta(k)$.
 It is an example of a \emph{modular form of weight $k$}.
 In the classical theory of modular forms, one computes the normalised Fourier expansion of such an object to be